IanMadd/academic/content/portfolio/Central_Limit_Theorem.md

 ![](/portfolio/Central_Limit_Theorem_files/die_roll_histogram.png)

-You can see that:
+In the figure above you can see the following:

-1. the sample means have a normal distribution,
+1. the sample means have a normal distribution
-2. the population mean is 3.5 and so is the mean of the sample means,
+2. the population mean is 3.5 and so is the mean of the sample means
-3. the standard deviation of the samples multiplied by the square root of the sample size is close to the square root of the population (see below).
+3. the standard deviation of the samples multiplied by the square root of the sample size is close to the square root of the population (see below)

 ```
 sd(die_rolls)*sqrt(30)